-There is good progress on many of the issues set out above.
-SMME and Cooperatives Strategies are in place for KZN and these guide how these small production entities are supported.
-However, the informal policy is in still in draft form.
+production entities are supported.
+Furthermore, the KZN Informal Economy policy is in place and the Province is advancing well in the agenda for the formalization of the informal economy.
 A strategy of entrepreneurship requires developing the capacity to set up and manage a business venture and to help reduce the risks around this.
 It also requires altering the willingness of those that are currently marginalised to set up business ventures.
-Central to the empowerment process are actions which build individual and collective assets, and improve the efficiency and fairness of the organizational and institutional context which govern the use of these assets.
-This is a difficult concept to operationalise.
+Central to the empowerment process are actions which build individual and collective assets, and improve the efficiency and fairness of the organizational and institutional context which govern the use of these assets.3 This is a difficult concept to operationalise.
 There are many government and private sector programmes aimed at uplifting SMMEs and cooperatives, however, lack of proper coordination results in duplication of services and wastage of resources.